vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 225 commits since the previous release, including 88 fixes.
+More than 235 commits since the previous release, including 94 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Fri Aug 15 02:58:02 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sat Aug 16 02:50:08 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER